A quick guide to creating a one-page business plan:

 Define your business model and how you make money.
 Give an overview of your revenue streams, like direct sales, white-label sales, strategic partnerships, subscriptions, etc.

-Build Impossible sells directly to users via monthly subscriptions to access content and services.
-Three tiers are available to provide support at all parts of the entrepreneurial journey and all revenue levels.
+Build Impossible sells directly to users via individual products, 3 month programs and custom memberships.
+Three different offerings are available to provide support at all parts of the entrepreneurial journey and all revenue levels.

 Briefly describe your general approach to marketing and any resources you’re using to inform your approach.